 Jeanine Áñez was Vice President of the Senate when she was sworn in in front of an empty chamber on Tuesday, Nov.
 12, two days after Morales and his Vice President resigned and received asylum in Mexico.
 Both the Senate President and the President of the Chamber of Deputies were MAS members who had fled due to fear of violence.
 Much of the rest of the legislative branch had boycotted Áñez’s swearing-in in protest of her racist history and promotion of anti-MAS violence. Áñez’s party only received four percent of the vote in the Oct.
 20 election, tampering or not.

 Áñez was sworn in on a Bible, stating that “the Bible has returned to the government palace.”
-In the context of her Christian supremacy, this statement threatened many indigenous and non-Christian peoples throughout Bolivia.
+In the context of her Christian supremacy, this statement was threatening to many indigenous and non-Christian peoples throughout Bolivia.

-Áñez swiftly consolidated power, first filling her cabinet with primarily white business elites interested in reprivatizing the nationalized industries Morales famously used to fund education and health programs.
+Áñez swiftly consolidated power, first filling her cabinet with primarily white business elites interested in reprivatizing the industries Morales was famous for funding education and health programs with.
 After her military began firing on protestors, soldiers responsible for these deaths were given impunity.
 The weekend after Áñez took power, 8 protestors were killed.
 Her appointed ministers threatened to arrest opposition journalists, protests, and even lawmakers for “sedition.”
 In late January, this evolved into MAS members being issued with arrest warrants after announcing their candidacy for president in opposition of Áñez in the next election.

 The deadline for Áñez to host a new election was Feb.
 12. After intense pressure, she set the election date as May 3.
 Intimidation and violence against MAS party members as a result of Áñez’s far-right regime has increased, but support of MAS candidates has also seen growth.